FlaviaPedrazauni/Fis-205/README.md

 1. Purlis, E., & Salvadori, V. O. (2009a). *Bread baking as a moving boundary problem.
 Part 1: Model development.* Journal of Food Engineering, 91(3), 428–433.
 2. Purlis, E., & Salvadori, V. O. (2009b). *Bread baking as a moving boundary problem.
 Part 2: Model validation and numerical simulation.* Journal of Food Engineering, 91(3), 434–441.
+3. Purlis, E. (2011). *Bread baking: Technological considerations based on process modelling and simulation.* Journal of Food Engineering, 103(1), 92-102.
-3. Sluimer, P., & Krist-Spit, C. E. (1987). *Some aspects of heat and mass transfer in baking.* Proceedings of the 11th International Congress of Mechanical Engineering, 1, 55–64.
+4. Sluimer, P., & Krist-Spit, C. E. (1987). *Some aspects of heat and mass transfer in baking.* Proceedings of the 11th International Congress of Mechanical Engineering, 1, 55–64.
-4. Nicolas, V., Glouannec, P., Ploteau, J. P., Jury, V., & Le-Bail, A. (2016). *A multi-physics model for bread baking including heat and mass transfer, CO₂ production, and volume expansion.* International Journal of Heat and Mass Transfer, 98, 223–235.
+5. Nicolas, V., Glouannec, P., Ploteau, J. P., Jury, V., & Le-Bail, A. (2016). *A multi-physics model for bread baking including heat and mass transfer, CO₂ production, and volume expansion.* International Journal of Heat and Mass Transfer, 98, 223–235.
-5. Zheleva, I., & Kambourova, V. (2005). *Identification of heat and mass transfer processes in bread during baking.* Thermal Science, 9(2), 73–86.
+6. Zheleva, I., & Kambourova, V. (2005). *Identification of heat and mass transfer processes in bread during baking.* Thermal Science, 9(2), 73–86.
-6. Zürcher, S. (2014). *A two-state model for bread baking.* Food and Bioproducts Processing, 92(1), 16–23.
+7. Zürcher, S. (2014). *A two-state model for bread baking.* Food and Bioproducts Processing, 92(1), 16–23.
+8. Hamdami, N., Monteau, J.-Y., and Le Bail, A. (2004).*Thermophysical properties evolution of French partly baked bread during freezing.* Food Research International, 37(7):703--713.

 ---